- Vol 1: General - Topics Chapters Overview

 This chapter is an overview identifying potential impacts to agricultural lands associated with proposed transportation projects.
 Information is provided that defines the different types of farmlands and the procedures necessary to evaluate them.
 Relevant California farmland policies are also discussed as well as identification of the agencies responsible for those policies.

-Farmland of Local Importance - Farmland of Local Importance is either currently producing crops, or has the capability of production.
+Farmland of Local Importance - Farmland of Local Importance is either currently producing crops, has the capability of production, or is used for the production of confined livestock.
 Farmland of Local Importance is land other than Prime Farmland, Farmland of Statewide Importance, or Unique Farmland.
-This land may be important to the local economy due to its productivity.
+This land may be important to the local economy due to its productivity or value.
 It does not include publicly owned lands for which there is an adopted policy preventing agricultural use.
-[Excerpted from the California Department of Conservation’s Office of Land Conservation, A Guide to the Farmland Mapping and Monitoring Program, 1992.
-Publication Number FM-92-01.]

 Prime Farmland - Prime Farmland is land which has the best combination of physical and chemical characteristics for the production of crops.
-It has the soil quality, growing season and moisture supply needed to produce sustained high yields of crops when treated and managed, including water management, according to current farming methods.
-Prime Farmland must have been used for the production of irrigated crops at some time during the two update cycles prior to the mapping date.
+It has the soil quality, growing season, and moisture supply needed to produce sustained high yields of crops when treated and managed, including water management, according to current farming methods.
+Prime Farmland must have been used for irrigated agricultural production at some time during the four years prior to the mapping date.
 It does not include publicly owned lands for which there is an adopted policy preventing agricultural use.
-[Excerpted from the California Department of Conservation’s Office of Land Conservation, A Guide to the Farmland Mapping and Monitoring Program, 1992.
-Publication Number FM-92-01.]

 Urban and Built-up Land - Urban and Built-Up Land is used for residential, industrial, commercial, construction, institutional, public administrative process, railroad yards, cemeteries, airports, golf courses, sanitary landfills, sewage treatment plants, water control structures, and other development purposes.
-Highways, railroads, and other transportation facilities are mapped as a part of Urban and Built-up Land, even though they are associated with agriculture.
+Highways, railroads, and other transportation facilities are mapped as a part of Urban and Built-up Land if they are a part of the surrounding urban areas.

-Urban and built-up Land does not include strip mines, borrow pits, gravel pits, farmsteads, ranch headquarters, commercial feedlots, greenhouses, poultry facilities, and road systems for freeway interchanges outside of areas classified as Urban and Built-up Land areas.
-These lands are considered Other Lands.
-[Excerpted from the California Department of Conservation’s Office of Land Conservation, A Guide to the Farmland Mapping and Monitoring Program, 1992.
-Publication Number FM-92-01.)
+Urban and Built-up Land does not include strip mines, borrow pits, gravel pits, farmsteads, ranch headquarters, commercial feedlots, greenhouses, poultry facilities, and road systems for freeway interchanges outside of areas classified as Urban and Built-up Land areas.

-Agricultural Preserve - Agriculture Preserve means an area devoted to either agricultural use, as defined in subdivision (b), recreational use as defined in subdivision (n), or open space use as defined in subdivision (o), or any combination of such uses and which is established in accordance with the provisions of this chapter.
-[From: California Government Code Section 51201 (d) (The Williamson Act)]
+Agricultural Preserve - Agriculture Preserve means an area devoted to either agricultural use, as defined in subdivision (b), recreational use as defined in subdivision (n), or open-space use as defined in subdivision (o), or any combination of such uses and which is established in accordance with the provisions of this chapter.

 Prime Agricultural Farmland - Prime Agricultural Farmland means any of the following: